JuliKM/FireIncidentsSF/README.md

 # FireIncidentsSF
-Creation of a DWH taking information from a Webpage
+Creation of a DWH taking information from [this dataset](https://data.sfgov.org/Public-Safety/Fire-Incidents/wr8u-xric)